As far as versatile ingredients go, countless culinary arts the world over have come to rely on the nutrition and tangy spice of the bell pepper.

 Your dog will enjoy the pepper just as it is, so don’t try to add any extra sugar or salt, and certainly keep the peppers away from anything toxic like onions and garlic – these are seriously risky things for any dog to eat.

-Keep all this in mind, and portion up your bell peppers sensibly, and you’ll find that there are some marvellous health benefits for your dog to gain from letting these crisp, refreshing and colourful treats into their diets.
+Keep all this in mind, and portion up your bell peppers sensibly, and you’ll find that there are some marvelous health benefits for your dog to gain from letting these crisp, refreshing and colorful treats into their diets.

 Health benefits of bell peppers for dogs